Features | Sectors | 2 Mins Read | by

 Fifteen years is a long time in the tech industry.
 Facebook is 15 years old and is the fifth largest US-listed company.
 The iPhone is 12 years old, Amazon Web Services is 13 years old, Android is 11 years old and YouTube is 14 years old.

-The GAFA stocks - Google, Apple, Facebook and Amazon - have disrupted markets and changed how we spend our time.
+The GAFA stocks - Google, Apple, Facebook and Amazon - have disrupted markets and changed how we live our lives.
 In the January 2020 issue of Master Investor Magazine I have taken a close look:

 December quarter earnings

 The Four will soon report December quarter earnings.
 Google, Facebook and Amazon have financial years ending in December.
 Apple's financial year ends in September.
 The financial numbers will be impressive.

 Apple will be bolstered by the release of the iPhone 11 and the AirPods Pro.
 Facebook and Google (Alphabet is the holding company) are underpinned by the growth of online advertising.
 Amazon is benefiting from the growth of cloud storage.

 All four companies compete hard for new markets and benefit from powerful tailwinds.

 Upcoming reporting/AGM dates

 Apple (AAPL) - First quarter results January 28, Annual General Meeting on February 26

 Facebook (FB) - Fourth quarter and full year results January 29